Higher Ed Glossary

 - Faculty & Staff Campaign – This is a fundraising effort to encourage USF employees to contribute to USF.

 - Faculty Voices – A newsletter distributed by ATLE twice a year with articles "by faculty, for faculty."
+Currently on hiatus.

 - FAIR – Faculty Academic Information Reporting System; a program in MyUSF that faculty use to submit annual reports, update vita, and report annual FTE "effort".